+There are a lot of advantages to buying used furniture, but sometimes it’s hard to know if you’re getting a good deal or not.
 The condition of a piece of furniture determines how much it’s worth.
 It’s too easy to look something over quickly and fall in love with it.
 Then when you get home, you notice some imperfections that didn’t catch your eye at first.

 What you might accidentally overlook when buying used furniture: